MIC-DKFZ/batchgenerators/Readme.md

 The working principle is simple: Derive from DataLoaderBase class, reimplement generate_train_batch member function and use it to stack your augmentations!
-For an example see `batchgenerators/examples/example_ipynb.ipynb`
+For simple example see `batchgenerators/examples/example_ipynb.ipynb`

+We also now have an extensive example for BraTS2017/2018 with both 2D and 3D DataLoader and augmentations:
+`batchgenerators/examples/brats2017/`

+There are also CIFAR10/100 datasets and DataLoader available at `batchgenerators/datasets/cifar.py`

 ## Data Structure